Integrating quantum groups over surfaces: Barr-Beck reconstruction of module categories

-A key tool in our computation is the well-known yoga of monads (= unital algebra objects in categories of endofunctors), in particular monads arising from adjunctions of tensor functors and module functors.
-Many of these results are straightforward extensions to $\Coc_k^\bt$ of the work of Ostrik~\cite{Ostrik2003}, in the setting of fusion categories, and~\cite{Douglas2013} for general finite abelian categories; we are grateful to Ostrik and Snyder for many explanations.
-We will be interested primarily in $\Rex$ categories, however our adjunctions are typically only defined (thanks to the adjoint functor theorem) in the corresponding $\Coc$ ind-categories, so it will be convenient to work in the ``large" setting.
-We begin by recalling Beck's monadicity theorem.
+A key tool in our computation is the well-known yoga of monads (i.e. of unital algebra objects in categories of endofunctors); in particular, monads arising from adjunctions of tensor functors and module functors.
+Many of these results are straightforward extensions to $\LFP$ of the work of Ostrik~\cite{Ostrik2003,Etingof2004}, in the setting of fusion categories, and~\cite{Douglas2013} for general finite abelian categories; we are grateful to Ostrik and Snyder for many explanations.